How to make a NO SEW Skirt: Go from a Man’s shirt to this adorable skirt in 10 minutes- with NO SEWING! (10-minute skirt with no sewing!)

 1. Determine your skirt length, add 1.5 inches to that number.

 2. Lay out your shirt.
 Measuring from the bottom, cut the shirt to your length plus 1.5.

-3. To create the casing, add a line of the Speed Sew glue around the top/cut edge of the shirt.
-It’s easier if you just try to do about 6 – 8 inches at time.
+3. To create the casing, add a line of fabric glue around the top/cut edge of the shirt.
+It’s easier if you just try to do about 6 – 8 inches at a time.

 5. Turn your skirt to the front and find the center of the casing.
 Draw two lines about 5/8 inch apart on the casing.
 Snip these open with your scissors.

-7. Using a safety pin, thread ribbon or twill tape though the casing.
+7. Using a safety pin, thread ribbon, or twill tape through the casing.
 Seal the cut ends of the drawstring and you’re done!

 Now, go take some cute pics and be sure to tag me on Instagram or Facebook!